The .com Monopoly: 1.36 Billion Hostnames, 42.7% of the Internet, and Why Nothing Else Comes Close

 The .com concentration data has concrete implications:

-• 9,040 public comments opposing .com price increases were overridden by ICANN — the governance system designed to steward the namespace has demonstrated it will not constrain the monopoly, even when the regulator (NTIA) acknowledges that lower prices would serve the public interest
+• 9,040 public comments opposing .com price increases were overridden by ICANN — the governance system designed to steward the namespace has demonstrated it will not constrain the monopoly, even when the regulator (NTIA) acknowledges that lower prices would serve the public interest.

 What Would Help

 4. Registries and infrastructure operators: invest in namespace diversification.
 The .com monoculture is a systemic risk.
-Alternative TLDs with strong abuse controls, competitive pricing, and institutional adoption incentives — not just marketing campaigns — are the only path to reducing concentration.
-The data shows that cheap pricing alone attracts abuse (.xyz, .top), while premium pricing creates barriers (.ai).
-The middle ground is operational credibility.
+Our resolution data shows the alternatives are not yet credible substitutes — the promotional new gTLDs resolve far below .com, and only one new gTLD has ever reached legacy scale.
+Alternative TLDs with strong abuse controls, competitive pricing, and demonstrated resolving adoption — not just marketing — are the only path to reducing concentration.

 5. Security researchers: monitor .com's monopoly economics, not just its DNS.
-The technical infrastructure is resilient.
-The governance infrastructure is not.
+The technical infrastructure is resilient; the governance infrastructure is not.
 Price increases, contract renewals, and regulatory actions are the vectors through which .com's monopoly affects the broader Internet.
 Track the .com statistics page alongside Verisign's SEC filings and ICANN Board resolutions for a complete picture.